Elvis10ten/notes/src/nand.md

 ---

-An <em>adder</em> or summer is a digital circuit used in the ALU to perform addition on binary numbers.
+An <mark>adder</mark> or summer is a digital circuit used in the ALU to perform addition on binary numbers.
 We saw (from the elementary school style addition) that computer hardware for binary addition of two $n$-bit numbers can be built from logic gates designed to calculate the sum of three bits (pair of bits plus carry bit).
 These are the following hierarchy of adders that will be built:

 ---
-A <em>half adder</em> is designed to add two bits.
+A <mark>half adder</mark> is designed to add two bits.

 |           |                                                    |
 | --------- | -------------------------------------------------- |